Difference Between Population and Sample

 It possesses accuracy of the representation

 Depending on the method of sampling, research conducted on a sample can be accurate with lesser non-response bias, than if conducted by census.
-A sample that is selected using the non-probability method is an accurate representation of the population, and data collected can be used to gather insight about the whole population.
+A sample that is selected using the non-probability method is an accurate representation of the population.
+This data collected can be used to gather insight about the whole population.

 It offers inferential statistics

 Inferential statistics is a process by which representative data is used to infer insights about the entire population.
-Inferential statistics are based on the concept of using data collected from a sample to deduce data that represents the entire population.
+It is based on the concept of using data collected from a sample to deduce data that represents the entire population.
 Inferential statistics can only be collected using data samples.

 At times, a sample is more accurate than a census